Real-world Anchored AR Reveals Stories Behind Art

 Unfortunately, only a fraction of school-age kids ever see the treasures inside these institutions.
-The Virtual Wing aims to change this by augmenting the museum experience tapping real-world anchored AR to provide an educational bridge between museums and students.
+The Virtual Wing aims to change this by enhancing the museum experience with real-world anchored AR to provide an educational bridge between museums and students.

 On-site: Over the next year, we’re partnering with a number of esteemed museums — beginning with Tate Britain — to augment multiple pieces of art within their collection leveraging Instagram Camera Effects and the new multi-target tracker to deliver rich AR overlays, powered by Spark AR.